Yorivel/Dynamic-Wardrobe/docs/priority.md

 | **nude** | The game undresses V (shower, romance scenes) |
 | **ripper** | V is sitting in a ripperdoc chair |

+## Vehicle Outfits

+When V mounts a vehicle, vehicle outfits take priority.
+All location, combat, weather, and shuffle changes are paused while mounted.
+On dismount, the mod picks a fresh outfit for V's current location.
+See [Vehicle Outfits](vehicles.md) for details.

 ## Combat & Danger Zones

 When V enters combat or a hostile area, combat outfits take priority over all location matching.
 Combat outfits can be location-aware too — see [Combat & Danger Zones](combat.md) for details.